Powerlearnproject/se-assignment-day-2-git-and-github-Pheonixai/README.md

 ## How does branching work in Git, and why is it an important feature for collaborative development on GitHub?
 Discuss the process of creating, using, and merging branches in a typical workflow.
+     Branching allows you to create different parts or sections of your project.Its important because it allows different collaborators to work on the project seperately without crossing each other.
+It allows for better organization .
+To create a branch ; 1.
+Click on Commit chnages
+                                                                                      2. Click on -Create a new branch-
+                                                                                      3. Name the branch
+                                                                                      4. Click on -Propose changes-
+                                                                                      5. Add a description
+                                                                                      6. Create pull requests
+                                                                                      7. Merge pull request
 ## Explore the role of pull requests in the GitHub workflow.
 How do they facilitate code review and collaboration, and what are the typical steps involved in creating and merging a pull request?

 ## Discuss the concept of "forking" a repository on GitHub.
 How does forking differ from cloning, and what are some scenarios where forking would be particularly useful?